The Group of Disjoint 2-Spheres in 4-Space: Whitney spheres and Whitney homotopies

 \subsection{The Whitney homotopy}

-\begin{lem}[Whitney homotopy] Let $W$ be a (framed embedded) Whitney disk on $f:S^2\imra X^4$, such that the interior of $W$ is disjoint from $f$.
-Then $W$ determines a unique Whitney sphere $S_W$ which is embedded in $X^4 \smallsetminus f $, and the link map $(f,S_W)$ is link homotopic to $(f,*)$ by a link homotopy which is supported in any neighborhood of $W$.
-Moreover, if ${\#}S_W$ denotes a connected sum of parallel copies of $S_W$ along arbitrary tubes, then $(f,{\#}S_W)$ is also link homotopic to $(f,*)$. \end{lem}
+Let $W$ be a framed embedded Whitney disk on a generic map $f:F^2\imra X^4$, such that the interior of $W$ is disjoint from the image of $f$.
+Then the Whitney sphere $S_W$ from the previous section is contained in a regular neighborhood of $W$ and is embedded in $X^4 \smallsetminus \im(f)$.
+Moreover, the link map $(f,S_W)$ is link homotopic to $(f,*)$ by a link homotopy which is supported in any neighborhood of $W$ as described in Figure~\ref{fig:Whitney-sphere-and-ball-null-homotopy}.
+It shows that after a $W$-move on $f$ there is a $3$--ball in the complement of $f$ which is bounded by $S_W$.
+In our coordinates $D^3 \times D^1$, this 3--ball is simply the Whitney bubble cross time $D^1$.

-\begin{proof} By construction, $S_W$ is contained in a regular neighborhood of $W$, and is disjoint from $f$.
-The uniqueness of $S_W$ will be shown in Lemma~\ref{lem:W-sphere-homotopy-def} (section~\ref{subsec:metabolic-unlinking-thm}) which gives a homotopy-theoretic definition of Whitney spheres.
-The existence of the link homotopy from $(f,S_W)$ to $(f,*)$ follows from Figure~\ref{fig:Whitney-sphere-and-ball-null-homotopy}, which shows that after a $W$-move on $f$ there is a $3$--ball in the complement of $f$ which is bounded by $S_W$.
-After shrinking $S_W$ to a point in $X^4\setminus f$ one could, if desired, isotope $f$ back to its original position using a finger move (Figure~\ref{Fingermove-movie}) guided by the purple arc in Figure~\ref{fig:Whitney-sphere-and-ball-null-homotopy}.
+We remark that, in direct analogy with the $3$-dimensional link homotopy of Figure~\ref{fig:1dim-whitney-homotopy}, after ``unclasping'' $f$ by the Whitney move and shrinking $S_W$ to a point in $X^4\setminus f$ one could ``reclasp'' $f$ back to its original position via a finger move guided by the purple arc in the middle picture of Figure~\ref{fig:Whitney-sphere-and-ball-null-homotopy}.

-The case of ${\#}S_W$ follows from the observation that there are $k$ parallels of the green $3$-balls in the complement of $f$ that can be connected by arbitrary arcs, thickened into dimension 3.
-The boundary of the resulting 3-ball is by construction the tube sum ${\#}S_W$. \end{proof}
+If ${\#}S_W$ denotes a connected sum of parallel copies of $S_W$ along arbitrary tubes, then $(f,{\#}S_W)$ is also link homotopic to $(f,*)$: There are $k$ parallels of the green $3$--balls in the complement of $f$ that can be connected by arbitrary arcs, thickened by $D^2$ normal subbundles.
+The boundary of the resulting 3--ball is by construction the tube sum ${\#}S_W$.

-We remark that this proof of Lemma~\ref{lem:useless} is exactly as in the $3$-dimensional case (Figure~\ref{fig:1dim-whitney-homotopy}): The Whitney sphere shrinks after having done the Whitney move but it is a well defined nontrivial $2$--sphere before the move.